 Disclosures to clients

 Insurers must ensure that their distributors provide clients with a summary and a fact sheet.

 The summary must, in particular:

 - explain the product.
-It must present the information set out in the Regulation, including the contact information of the insurer and the distributor, and the eligibility criteria, coverage, exclusions and limitations related to the product.
+It must present the information set out in the Regulation, including the insurer’s and the distributor’s contact information and the product’s eligibility criteria, coverage, exclusions and limitations.